Pet Passports & Travelling Abroad With Your Pet

 * Pet dogs, cats and ferrets to enter the UK from recognised countries without quarantine as long as they meet certain rules.

 * Pet owners in the UK, to travel with their dogs, cats and ferrets to other countries or territories, and return to the UK without the need for their pets to go into quarantine.

-The new rules state that pets entering, or re-entering the UK from other EU countries must have the following:
+The rules changed on January 1st 2012.
+The new rules state that pets entering or re-entering the UK from other European countries must have the following

 The Pet Travel Scheme is designed to keep rabies, and other diseases out of the UK only if you are holidaying abroad or in the UK it is advisable to contact your vet to discuss the risks, and devise an effective parascite protective plan specifically for your pet.

 Always check up to date information by visiting the website of the Department of Environment, Food and Rural Affairs (DEFRA) as part of your travel planning.

 A: 1203A London Road